arandharamrinal/H3O2M/README.md

 -------------
 A dataset containing xyz coordinates, energies, forces, and dipole moments of hydroxide hydrate is available in the AbinitioDataset directory.
 All data are obtained at the CCSD(T)/AVTZ level of theory using CFOUR2.1 software.

-h3o2m_traindata.tar, h3o2m_validation_data.tar, and h3o2m_testdata.tar contains the training, validation, and test data, respectively, see J. Phys.
+h3o2m_traindata.tar, h3o2m_validation_data.tar, and h3o2m_testdata.tar contains the training, validation, and test data, respectively.
+See J. Phys.
 Chem.
 A 128, 1600 (2024) [DOI: 10.1021/acs.jpca.3c08027](https://pubs.acs.org/doi/10.1021/acs.jpca.3c08027) for details of the construction of the dataset.
- .

 Units are :